 c. regular, easily definable boundaries should be maintained; and

 d. the rezoning should not increase the demand for urban levels of service.

+12. When considering new, major land use changes, consider the land use changes impact on forecasted permit exempt wells over the planning period.

+13. Consider the increase to risk or the reduction and mitigation to risk of lives, property, health and safety when considering land use changes, including risk posed by flooding or wildfire.

-OBJECTIVE C: Compatibility with Joint Base Lewis-McChord – Ensure future development minimizes risk to life, property, and the well-being of County residents from military training operations, and maintains compatibility with current and future missions at JBLM.
+OBJECTIVE C: Compatibility with Joint Base Lewis-McChord – Ensure future development minimizes risk to life, property, and the well-being of county residents from military training operations, and maintains compatibility with current and future missions at JBLM.

 POLICIES:

-1. The county should partner with JBLM and the South Sound Military and Communities Partnership to anticipate and meet population growth and service demands related to military missions.
+1. Partner with JBLM and the South Sound Military and Communities Partnership to anticipate and meet population growth and service demands related to military missions.

-2. Siting of uses adjacent to Joint Base Lewis-McChord should take into account noise impacts from the base.
+2.

+3. Discourage siting of incompatible uses adjacent to Joint-Base Lewis McChord by limiting uses that could interfere with military training and operations, such as uses that concentrate people like high-density commercial, residential, schools and hospitals, and noise sensitive uses like residential and schools.

-3. Development and infrastructure proposals located near Joint Base Lewis-McChord should be reviewed for potential compatibility challenges with training operations, including: noise sensitive uses in areas of known exposure to aviation and range noise; physical infrastructure that could interfere with low-level flight operations; and sources of electrical emissions that could interfere with military communications or navigation systems.
+3. Review development and infrastructure proposals located near Joint Base Lewis-McChord for potential compatibility challenges with training operations, including: noise sensitive uses in areas of known exposure to aviation and range noise; physical infrastructure that could interfere with low-level flight operations; light pollution impact to night training operations; and sources of electrical emissions that could interfere with military communications or navigation systems.

-4. Wherever feasible, the county should use open space and conservation planning to buffer surrounding uses from nuisance and safety risks associated with military operations, and support the recovery of Endangered Species Act-listed species that would otherwise limit the scope of training on JBLM lands.
+4. Wherever feasible, use open space and conservation planning to buffer surrounding uses from nuisance and safety risks associated with military operations, and support the recovery of Endangered Species Act-listed species that would otherwise limit the scope of training on JBLM lands.

-5. The county should partner with JBLM to make information on the potential impacts of training operations available to residents.
+5. Partner with JBLM to make information on the potential impacts of training operations available to residents.

-6. The county should work with JBLM to ensure ongoing, mutual communication about mission or operational changes that could affect the surrounding community, or about infrastructure or development projects that could affect training operations.
+6. Work with JBLM to ensure ongoing, mutual communication about mission or operational changes that could affect the surrounding community, or about infrastructure or development projects that could affect training operations.

+7. Support efforts of the SSMCP that advocate for military-related land use compatibility policies within the Thurston County County-wide planning policies.

 GOAL 2: TO DESIGNATE URBAN GROWTH AREAS THAT CUMULATIVELY PROVIDE AREA AND DENSITIES SUFFICIENT TO PERMIT THE URBAN GROWTH THAT IS PROJECTED TO OCCUR IN THE COUNTY OVER THE SUCCEEDING 20 YEARS.